Ask the Coach

-RB: You mention connection across differences, and one thing we know about successful teams is that they’re able to bring up and resolve conflict productively.
+RB: So, you mention connection across differences.
+And one thing we know about successful teams is that they’re able to bring up and resolve conflict productively.
 I know you do some conflict coaching in your practice.
-Do you have any advice for how we can all better navigate conflict?
+Do you have any advice for how we can all better resolve conflict?

 If there is a significant conflict derailing the work of a team, bring in a coach who has specialized training.
-The comprehensive conflict coaching framework I’ve been trained in involves four key coaching conversations: (1) Develop an understanding of the conflict from multiple perspectives; (2) Explore the conflict from the frames of identity, emotion and power; (3) Identify strategies for moving through the conflict; and (4) Identify skills and resources that will help you be successful.
+The comprehensive conflict coaching framework I’ve been trained in involves four key coaching conversations: (1) Develop an understanding of the conflict from multiple perspectives; (2) Explore the conflict from the frames of identity, emotion and power; (3) Identify strategies for moving through the conflict; and (4) Identify skills and resources that will help you be successful as you resolve conflict.

 RB: Sometimes communication shuts down because we know we have to have a difficult conversation with a colleague.
 What do you find helps people prepare for and approach those situations successfully?
 Is there a playbook for a good difficult conversation?

-DK: It is really useful to understand ahead of time what your go-to emotional and somatic responses are to conflict because this is where our fight-freeze-flight primitive response can kick in.
+DK: Well, it is really useful to understand ahead of time what your go-to emotional and somatic responses are to conflict because this is where our fight-freeze-flight primitive response can kick in.
 Developing mindfulness practices can help you stay present and grounded in the middle of a challenging situation, which allows you to make conscious choices about how to engage and respond.
 It can be really important to think about the environment in which a conversation is going to happen.
-If a room reinforces power dynamics, for example, it may be helpful to move to a more neutral space.
+For example, if a room reinforces power dynamics, it may be helpful to move to a more neutral space.
 I used to go to the Botanic Gardens for hard walks and talks when I lived in Denver.

 There are lots of books that offer steps, tools and tricks for having good difficult conversations.
 Two of my many favorites are “Crucial Conversations” by Kerry Patterson et al and “Difficult Conversations” by Douglas Stone et al (authors are from the Harvard Negotiation Project).